dheemanthm2004/notification_system/CONTRIBUTING.md

 # 🤝 Contributing to DheeNotifications

-Thank you for your interest in contributing to DheeNotifications!
+Thank you for your kind interest in contributing to DheeNotifications!
 This document provides guidelines and instructions for contributing to the project.

 ## 🎯 How to Contribute